Operations Research with Engineering

 EBGN526STOCHASTIC MODELS IN MANAGEMENT SCIENCE3.0

 Unsatisfactory progress will also be assigned to any students who do not complete requirements as specified in their admission letters.
-Any exceptions to the stipulations for unsatisfactory progress must be approved by the ORwE committee.
+Any exceptions to the stipulations for unsatisfactory progress must be approved by the ORWE committee.
 Part-time students develop an approved course plan with their advisor.

 Prerequisites